Blog Home

 A Guide to Budgeting for University Students

-You might have heard that you only need to budget when you have plenty of money, but in fact, the practice is important for everyone.
+You might have heard that you only need to budget when you have plenty of money, but in fact, the practise is important for everyone.
 If you’re a student working hard to make ends meet, you can tell that budgeting is more important for students than anyone else.

 University life can be pretty stressful because you have to balance your grades, course work, social life, health, and part-time job.
 On top of all these, you have to manage your money.